Eastern Washington Eagles women's basketball

 The Eastern Washington Eagles women's basketball team represents Eastern Washington University in Cheney, Washington.
 The team competes in the Big Sky Conference.

 History

 Eastern Washington began Division I play in 1982.
-They have made just one NCAA Tournament appearance (1987), which occurred after they won the Mountain West Athletic Conference (MWAC) tournament, which remains their only tournament title.
+They have qualified for the NCAA Division I Tournament twice: in 1987 after winning the Mountain West Athletic Conference (MWAC) tournament, and in 2024 after winning the Big Sky regular season and tournament titles.
 They have made the WNIT in 2010, 2013, and 2015.
 As of the end of the 2019–20 season, the Eagles have an all-time record of 484–601.

 Postseason

 NCAA tournament results

-The Eagles have appeared in one NCAA tournament.
-Their record is 0–1.
+The Eagles have appeared in two NCAA tournaments.
+Their record is 0–2.

 WNIT results

 The Eagles have appeared in the Women's National Invitation Tournament (WNIT) three times.
 Their combined record is 1–3.

 WBI results

 The Eagles have appeared in one Women's Basketball Invitational (WBI).
 Their record is 1–1.

 AIAW College Division/Division II

 The Eagles made two appearances in the AIAW National Division II basketball tournament, with a combined record of 0–2.